mvolkmann/blog/src/htmx.md

 that are outside the `form` (or when no `form` is used), add the {% aTargetBlank "https://htmx.org/attributes/hx-include/", "hx-include" %} attribute.
-Its value is a comma-separated list of CSS selectors.
+Its value is a comma-separated list of CSS selectors, include the relative values described in the "Targets" section.

 To omit the values of some of the form elements that are inside the form, add the `hx-params` attribute.